reshape/reshape/README.md

 // </div>
 ```

+> **NOTE**: The code generator produces a function that's a little different than the one above, it was just written this way for clarity.
+They do the same thing when executed though.

 ## Writing a Plugin

 HTML is a simple language, and because of this, reshape's AST is also quite simple.
 Plugins are represented by a function, which takes two parameters, the `ast` as described above, and an optional context object, which we will discuss below.
 All plugins must return an AST.
 Here's a minimal plugin: